Rachel’s Network

 If I leave my job with a 501(c)(3) during my award period, where would the organizational funding go?

-During the three-year award period, organizational funding follows the awardee, as long as the affiliated organization is eligible to receive funds.
-So, if they start a new job at X, their $10,000 grant that year would be sent to X. Organizational funding can also be used to launch new nonprofits or initiatives, as long as they are eligible.
+During the award period, organizational funding follows the awardee, as long as the affiliated organization is eligible to receive funds.
+So, if they start a new job at X, the grant that year would be sent to X. Organizational funding can also be used to launch new nonprofits or initiatives, as long as they are eligible.

 Are there limitations for how I use my prize money?

-There are no restrictions on how the $45,000 personal and well-being funds may be used, however the organizational grant is subject to 501(c)(3) rules.
+There are no restrictions on how the personal funds may be used, however organizational grants are subject to 501(c)(3) rules.

 Are there expectations for award winners?